 Sandra Touw is a professional visual artist.
 She was educated at the Rotterdam Academy of Arts (Willem de Kooning Academy) in Rotterdam, the Netherlands.
 After working as a professional artist for a few years she continued in her career as an art teacher and concept developer and manager of art projects at the interface of art and technology.
 Since a few years Sandra has returned to painting.
 Now she combines both activities, with an increasing emphasis on her practice as an artist.

 My work includes oil paintings, drawings and I am experimenting with film.
 My work relates to identity; who are you, where are you from, where are you going?
 My paintings depict how people manifest themselves, or what place people occupy in time.
-I take inspiration from old family photos and photos that I find abroad on flea markets.
+I take inspiration from old family photos and photos that I find abroad.
 The children in the pictures especially fascinate me, because there is still a promise in them.
 In my work I use the discrepancy between that youthful promise and (thus) future that now has been converted into a past life.
-A life of greatness, habit, guilt, bad luck, happiness and everything else that can be part of life.
+A life of greatness, habit, guilt, bad luck, happiness and everything else.
 Pictures of a boy from Rotterdam who died in a labour camp in Germany at the age of 17 look as endearing as a picture of an unknown Slovak girl whose life course I do not know.
 That uniqueness of a person versus the greatness of life, in which we are (in a larger perspective) sand grains on the beach that seem insignificant, or are crushed by much larger events, that’s what my paintings are about.